Introduction to SharePoint integration

 There are two versions of the Microsoft Dynamics CRM List Component:

 Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010

-: This version doesn’t work with SharePoint 2013.
+: This version only works with SharePoint 2010.

 Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2013

-: This version doesn’t work with SharePoint 2010.
+: This version only works with SharePoint 2013 and SharePoint Online.

 Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online